Cooke's Royal Circus: John Henry Cooke

-John Cooke was born in New York in 1837, the son of Henry Cooke during an unsuccessful tour of the family circus in America.
+John Henry Cooke was born in New York in 1837, the son of Henry Cooke during an unsuccessful tour of the family circus in America.
 He took over the Royal Circus in 1866, following the death of his uncle Thomas Taplin Cooke.
 Trained as an equestrian juggler in the family circus and toured with them in France and Spain.
 He also spent some years in other circuses: Astley's, Sanger's and Henry Hengler's.

-In 1877 John Cooke moved the semi-permanent Edinburgh structure from Nicolson Street to Grindlay Street.
+In 1877, John Cooke moved the semi-permanent Edinburgh structure from Nicolson Street to Grindlay Street.
 Although still capable of touring, by the 1870s they were largely at a "permanent" home of a large tent.
 However, they were forced to vacate this site around 1882 in order for John B. Howard and Frederick W. P. Wyndham to construct a new building (now the Royal Lyceum Theatre).
 They moved the tent further out of the city towards Fountainbridge.

 In 1886, John Cooke built the Royal Circus in East Fountainbridge giving a permanent home to the formerly travelling circus.
 It was designed by George Gilroy and had a central circular performance space surrounded by seating.
 Its opening night was on 8 November 1886 and he was compered by Harry Dale, a well-known Victorian entertainer and a clown in Cooke's circus.
 The animals were primarily horses and ponies but also included performing pigeons, dogs and goats!

 The circus toured in Leith, Paisley, Greenock, Perth, Aberdeen and Dundee.
 The non-equestrian acts included "La Belle Sylvia West", dainty vocalist and dancer, "Horton and Onda" Chinese comedians, Lily and Elsie Judge and their performing cockatoos.

 The circus closed in 1908 and the building was used as a cinema with the screen placed in the centre of the ring.
 Those viewing from behind paid half price.

 The building was remodelled specifically as a cinema, the Palladium Theatre, in 1911 (during Cooke's lifetime).

 John Cooke died in Edinburgh on 22 August 1917, aged 80.
 He is buried in Dean Cemetery, Edinburgh.
 The distinctive grave carries a bronze bust and lies in a northern section of the original cemetery.